Pierre, Baron of Beauvau

-Pierre I of Beauvau (c.1380– September 1453), baron of Beauvau, La Roche-sur-Yon and Champigny-sur-Veude, lord of Craon, of Sablé and Ferté-Bernard by marriage.
+Pierre I of Beauvau (c.1380 – 1435), baron of Beauvau, La Roche-sur-Yon and Champigny-sur-Veude, lord of Craon, of Sablé and Ferté-Bernard by marriage.
 He was an adviser for Charles VII, and chamberlain, counsellor, governor and lieutenant to dukes, Louis II, Louis III and René of Anjou.

 Biography

-Born in 1380, Pierre was the son of Jean II of Beauvau and Jeanne of Tigny.
+Born in 1380, Pierre was the son of Jean II de Beauvau and Jeanne de Tigny.
 A retainer of the House of Anjou, he accompanied Louis II to Italy and returned to Anjou in 1414.
 Pierre was governor of Anjou, Maine, Provence, and captain of Angers responsible for the defense of the city against the English during the Hundred Years War.
 He was delegated by Louis III of Anjou in 1429 to supervise the renovations to the castle of Tarascon, and captain of the tower of Taranto.
 Appointed ambassador to the King of Sicily, Pierre was often traveling through the fiefs and possessions of René d'Anjou, particularly in Sicily and Provence.

 During Charles VI of France's instability, Pierre was appointed by Yolande d'Aragon, to be a governor to the dauphin, Charles.
 He spent months at a time with the dauphin both in Angers in 1413, and Tarascon in 1415.
 With Tanneguy du Chastel, Pierre was instrumental in getting dauphin Charles out of Paris, during the capture of the capital by the Burgundians on 29 May 1418.
+On 10 September 1419, Pierre was present at the meeting at Montereau, where John, Duke of Burgundy was murdered.
+By 1422, he was captain of Angers, and in 1429 was governor of Provence.

-In 1453, Pierre led troops of Charles, Count of Maine at the Battle of Castillon.
-Pierre survived the battle but died in September 1453 from either wounds received during the battle or the plague.
+Pierre supported Louis III of Anjou's bid for the kingdom of Naples in 1424 and 1427, becoming governor of Calabria.